YellowJacketLinux/Platillo/README.md

 Other 8-bit Fonts
 -----------------

-Microsoft released four commonly 8-bit dingbat fonts, ‘Webdings’ and three different ‘Wingdings’.
+Microsoft released four commonly used 8-bit dingbat fonts, ‘Webdings’ and three different ‘Wingdings’.
 While I believe all the glyphs in those fonts now do have appropriate Unicode code-points (with the exception of the Microsoft logo in the first ‘Wingdings’ font), what ‘Platillo’ will do is put equivalent glyphs